kostaskougios/terminal21-restapi/Readme.md

 - apps can now run on the server + server management bundled apps
 - session builders refactoring for more flexible creation of sessions
 - QuickTabs
+- bug fix for old react state re-rendering on new session

 ## Version 0.21